monikaovis/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-An online version of tic tac toe game was built as a group project by SheCodes WEB students using programming languages: HTML, CSS & JavaScript .
+An online version of tic tac toe game was built as a group project by SheCodes WEB students.

 ## Steps need to be taken:
 in order to play this unique version of TIC-TAC-TOE , you need to clone the code to the code reader on your computer (for example - vs code), and run the HTML page.